 Who were the pilots of doomed Air India flight as preliminary report brings scrutiny?

-One pilot was nearing retirement while the other just beginning his aviation career
+One pilot was nearing retirement while the other was just beginning his aviation career

-An initial investigation into the ill-fated Air India flight that crashed last month has put the spotlight back on its two pilots after it revealed moments of confusion in the cockpit.
+An analysis of the cockpit voice recorder from the Air India flight that crashed in Ahmedabad last month reportedly showed the younger co-pilot asking the captain why he had turned off the fuel switches.

-The preliminary report published by India’s Aircraft Accident Investigation Bureau found that the fuel control switches were moved to the “cut-off” position almost simultaneously, starving the engines of fuel.
-The brief information comes from the assessment of the voice recorder from the black boxes of the plane.
+The analysis came after an initial investigation into the Boeing 787 Dreamliner crash, which killed at least 260 people, found the aircraft’s fuel switches had almost simultaneously flipped from “run” position to “cutoff” three seconds after takeoff.

-Moments after the takeoff on a clear day at 1.37pm local time on 12 June, the Boeing 787 Dreamliner bound for London from the Indian city of Ahmedabad began to lose thrust and sink, the report said.
+Shortly after taking off for London at 1.37pm local time on 12 June, the Boeing 787 Dreamliner started to lose thrust and sink, the report said.

-Of the 242 people onboard flight AI171 to London Gatwick, 241 were killed, including 53 British nationals.
-Only one passenger – a British-Indian man seated in 11A – survived.
-Nineteen more people died after the plane crashed into a medical college building, taking the death toll to 260.
+All but one of the 242 people onboard flight AI171 to London Gatwick were killed, including 53 Britons.
+At least 19 people also died on the ground as the plane crashed into a medical college building.

-The report stopped short of attributing blame, but cockpit voice recordings captured one pilot asking, “Why did you cut it off” – with the second replying that he had not cut off the fuel.

-Even the insinuation that a pilot’s error could be behind the crash has angered the community.
-An Indian pilots’ association rejected the presumption of pilot error in the Ahmedabad crash.
+An association of Indian pilots had rejected the investigation report’s insinuation that pilot error could be behind the crash.

-The Airline Pilots' Association of India (ALPA-India), which represents Indian pilots at the Montreal-based International Federation of Air Line Pilots’ Associations, called for "fair, fact-based inquiry."
+The Airline Pilots’ Association of India, representing Indian pilots at the International Federation of Air Line Pilots’ Associations in Montreal, called for "fair, fact-based inquiry”.

-"The pilots body must now be made part of the probe, at least as observers," ALPA India president Sam Thomas said on Sunday.
+"The pilot's body must now be made part of the probe, at least as observers," the association’s India president Sam Thomas said.

+The Journal did not state if there was evidence Sabharwal had indeed moved the fuel switches beyond the verbal exchange quoted in the report.
+But it quoted American pilots familiar with the Indian investigation report as saying that Kunder, the pilot actively flying, likely would have had his hands full pulling back on the Dreamliner’s controls at that stage of the flight.

 Captain Sumeet Sabharwal

-Sabharwal, 56, started his aviation career in the early 1990s and logged more than 15,000 hours of flying experience.
-Joining Air India in 1994 he went on to become “line training captain”, a role to train and guide co-pilots during live flights.
-He had obtained clearances to fly as pilot-in-command on several aircraft including the Boeing 787 and 777 and the Airbus A310.
+Sabharwal, 56, started his aviation career in the early 1990s and logged over 15,000 hours of flying experience.
+After joining Air India in 1994, he went on to become “line training captain”, a role to train and guide co-pilots during live flights.
+He had obtained clearances to fly as pilot-in-command on several aircraft, including the Boeing 787 and 777 and the Airbus A310.

-Sabharwal, a pilot from Mumbai’s Powai suburb, was widely regarded as disciplined and professional, with no complaints ever filed against him.
-Friends and family remember him as a soft-spoken and humble man.
+Sabharwal, from the western Indian city of Mumbai, was widely regarded as disciplined and professional, with no complaint ever filed against him.
+Friends and relatives remembered him as a soft-spoken and humble man.

-Though he never married or had children, he shared a close bond with his 88-year-old father, Pushkaraj.

-Months away from his retirement, Sabharwal had planned to stay full-time with his father at home to take care of him.
+Months away from his retirement, he planned to stay with his father, Pushkaraj Sabharwal, 88, to take care of him.
+He never married or had children.

-On the day of the crash, he reportedly called his father from the airport shortly before boarding, saying, “I’ll call you once I reach London.”
+The day of the crash, he reportedly called his father from the airport.
+“I’ll call you once I reach London,” he reportedly told him.
 That call never came.

-Sabharwal is survived by his elder sister, who lives in Delhi.
-Both her sons, inspired by their uncle, have become commercial pilots.

 First officer Clive Kunder

-Unlike Captain Sabharwal, first officer Cliver Kunder, 32, was at the beginning of a promising aviation career, with over 3,400 hours of flight time to his name.
+First officer Cliver Kunder, 32, unlike Sabharwal, was at the beginning of a promising aviation career, with over 3,400 hours of flight time to his name.

-Kunder grew up in Mumbai and was living alone in the Goregaon area.
-According to Indian media reports citing relatives, he had dreamt of flying since childhood.
+Kunder grew up in Mumbai and lived alone in the city’s Goregaon area.
+According to Indian media reports quoting relatives, he had dreamt of flying since childhood.
 He began his journey as a pilot in 2012 and joined Air India in 2017.

 His commercial pilot’s licence, issued in 2020, was valid until 26 September 2025.
-He had obtained clearances to fly Cessna 172 and Piper PA-34 Seneca aircraft as pilot-in-command and as co-pilot on Airbus A320 and Boeing 787 jets.
+He had obtained clearances to fly Cessna 172 and Piper PA-34 Seneca aircraft as pilot-in-command and Airbus A320 and Boeing 787 jets as co-pilot.

-Kunder was also looking forward to a new chapter in his personal life – he was just two months away from his wedding.
+Kunder was also looking forward to a new chapter in his personal life as he was just two months away from getting married.

 “Seventeen years ago, we met Clive for the first time.
 Since then, we watched him grow, evolve, and soar,” she said.